-As Principal at Ganton, Mark has led and managed marketing, advertising and brand development for a diverse portfolio of businesses, including the creation of award-winning work for DuPont, Oldcastle, Oldcastle BuildingEnvelope, Pergo, Reader’s Digest, Belgard, Guggenheim Museum and Rubbermaid, to name a few.
+As Principal at Ganton, Mark has led and managed strategy, marketing, advertising and brand development for a diverse portfolio of businesses, including the creation of award-winning work for DuPont, Oldcastle, Oldcastle BuildingEnvelope, Pergo, Reader’s Digest, Belgard, Guggenheim Museum, Rubbermaid, and The American Institute of Architects to name a few.

 Mark has been featured in The New York Times and Advertising Age.
 He was also interviewed by HOW Magazine, NJBIZ and Graphics USA.
 He has won numerous awards for creativity and effectiveness including ADDY, Creativity Gold, Print’s Best and Print Editor’s Choice, HOW, Graphic Design USA, New Jersey Advertising Club Best of Show, Art Directors Club of New Jersey Best of Show, WebAward Standard of Excellence and Graphis.
 Mark is a frequent speaker on marketing and branding.